 In order for the authorization to do what we need:

-- The authorization number (A/N) must be smaller than the A/N assigned to the plan default;
+- the authorization number has to be smaller than the number assigned to the plan default.

-- The action code needs to match the action on the authorization being overridden;
+- the action needs to match the action on the authorization being overridden.

-- The number of fills authorized needs to be specified in the Fill Total ‘Up To’ field;
+- the number of fills authorized needs to be entered in the Fill Total ‘Up To’ field.

-- The 10-digit GPI code for the approved medication has to be entered if the authorization is for a specific drug;
+- a 10-digit GPI code for the approved medication has to be entered if the authorization is for a specific drug.

 Let’s take a look at an example.
 The table below shows a Global authorization that sends a rejection for any drug that has not been pre-approved.